DanteLore/dantelore/content/posts/face-clustering-with-neural-networks-and-k-means.md

 ## Clustering with Neural Embeddings

-Yet again, using Python and the work of chap called [face_recognition](https://github.com/ageitgey/face_recognition) library wraps a pre-trained face recognition network.
+Yet again, using Python and the work of chap called <a href="https://github.com/ageitgey/face_recognition">face_recognition</a> library wraps a pre-trained face recognition network.
 Here's the sum total of the code I had to write to use it:

 ```
 import face_recognition